describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 If we remove the limitation about it applying in legal proceedings then we're left with a definition that captures all of us: `discovery [...] where the information sought is in electronic format`.

-In this article I'm going to demonstrate how you can use the e-Discovery tools in Describo as part of your work.
+In this article I'm going to demonstrate how you can use the e-discovery tools in Describo as part of your work.
 You'll see how to extract information and reason about it.
 You'll also learn how to interpret a dataset through the lens of another.
 Finally, you'll learn the meaning of the title.